-The three-year pilot for the BFI Young Audiences Content Fund aims to stimulate the creation of distinct, high-quality content for children and young audiences (up to the age of 18) that entertains, informs and reflects their experiences of growing up across the UK today.
+The three-year pilot for the BFI Young Audiences Content Fund aims to stimulate the creation of distinctive, high-quality content for children and young audiences (up to the age of 18) that entertains, informs and reflects their experiences of growing up across the UK today.

 - Inform our understanding of the world — to inform ourselves and others and to increase our understanding of the world through news, information and analysis of current events and ideas.

-- Stimulate knowledge and learning – to stimulate our interest in and knowledge of arts, science, history and other topics, through content that is accessible and can encourage informal learning
+- Stimulate knowledge and learning – to stimulate our interest in and knowledge of arts, science, history and other topics, through content that is accessible and can encourage informal learning.

 - Reflect UK cultural identity – to reflect and strengthen our cultural identity through original programming at UK, national and regional level; on occasion, bringing audiences together for shared experiences.

 - Represent diversity and alternative viewpoints – to make us aware of different cultures and alternative viewpoints, through programmes that reflect the lives of other people and other communities, both within the UK and elsewhere.

 We would like to share the BFI Young Audiences Content Fund draft guidelines with you in order to ensure that producers and the wider industry are able to feed in at the development phase.
 And also, so that producers have an early indication of the projects we are looking for and the application and assessment criteria.

 This feedback will be confidential and, although we will not respond to individual comments, the feedback will be used to inform the ongoing development of the guidelines for application for both development and production funding.